lucidrains/vector-quantize-pytorch/README.md

 vq = VectorQuantize(
     dim = 256,
-    n_embed = 512,     # size of the dictionary
+    codebook_size = 512,     # codebook size
     decay = 0.8,             # the exponential moving average decay, lower means the dictionary will change faster commitment = 1.          # the weight on the commitment loss )

 x = torch.randn(1, 1024, 256)